Updated: Aug 19

 In our previous blog post, we explained what areas of your health and productivity can be affected by burnout.
 In this piece we’ll explain how you actually get to the point when you become burned out and the stages you go through.
-Spotting the signs early can be really helpful in battling burnout so read on!
+Spotting the signs early can be really helpful in reducing burnout symptoms and risks so read on!

 Burnout has been defined as ‘a syndrome of emotional exhaustion, depersonalisation, and a sense of low personal accomplishment that leads to decreased effectiveness at work’ (1).
 While burnout was initially spotted in those in ‘helping’ professions, e.g. nurses, physicians, social workers, it’s role in other professions is also widespread and thankfully is becoming more recognised.
 Technologies such as Vitrue VIDA Burnout assessments are also now able to empower people with insights into where they might be at risk of, or exhibiting symptoms of burnout with recommendations on how to prevent or reduce it.